100 Notable alumni of

 -

 Steve Huffman, also known by his Reddit username spez, is an American web developer and entrepreneur.
-He is the co-founder and CEO of Reddit, a social news and discussion website, which ranks in the top 20 websites in the world.
-He also co-founded the airfare search engine website Hipmunk, which shut down in 2020.
+He is the co-founder and CEO of Reddit, which ranks 7th in the top 20 websites in the world as of July 2025.
+He also co-founded the airfare search engine website Hipmunk, which was shut down in 2020.
 His tenure as Reddit CEO has been met with many controversies regarding his changes to the platform.
+As of November 2025, Huffman's estimated net worth is approximately $1.2 billion.

 -